🌈 Let all that you do be done in Love ♥️🕊 Our school values are :Thankfulness, Friendship, Compassion, Service, Endurance, Wisdom 🕊

 In the daily living out of our Christian faith, we aim to ensure that religious education and spiritual development will permeate every aspect of the curriculum, so that it is explicit and implicit within the taught curriculum.
 The children are supported, through the curriculum, to grow in faith and deepen their relationships with God and each other.

+Our curriculum offers a wide range of inspiring, engaging and exploratory learning experiences, that includes developing cultural capital through planned activities, such as residential trips.
+We aim to raise pupils’ aspirations by teaching them about human creativity and achievement and we strive to help our pupils realise the full potential they have to achieve and succeed, not just at school, but as educated citizens within their own community and on a wider global scale.
 We believe our curriculum should also prepare our children for a lifetime of learning – with careers that don’t yet exist and technologies we cannot imagine.
 Our pupils will need to develop the skills required to learn continuously throughout their lifetime.
 They must develop a love of learning and a thirst for knowledge.
 This is a shared curriculum intent which reflects high ambitions for all.
-Our Core Christian values of hope, respect, compassion, peace and forgiveness are at its foundations, preparing children to learn within a harmonious environment underpinned by God’s love.
+Our Core Christian values of thankfulness, friendship, compassion, service, endurance and wisdom are at its foundations, preparing children to learn within a harmonious environment underpinned by God’s love.

 There is evidence that teaching subject knowledge and skills as part of a wider topic-based curriculum allows pupils to make useful links between areas of learning, and consolidate skills.
 Children are also likely to be more engaged in their learning if it has a context and theme that runs through it.
 Chester-le-Street CE Primary School has therefore developed a thematic curriculum to deliver the majority of the National Curriculum 2014.
 Others are taught discretely.
 The timetable is carefully considered to ensure that pupils experience a broad range of learning opportunities and that the curriculum is not narrowed.